 This calculation applies to high demand situation.
 However, benefits may also be obtained under less demand situation for dependent and mixed-mode runway operations.
-It must also be noted that the total airport capacity is dependent on the 'integral' situation: where a data analysis measures a gap in time in a departure sequence, the controller may have chosen to use this time for a runway crossing for an arrival for example.
+It must also be noted that the total a irport capacity is dependent on a antalysis measurestagago in atione in situatia departure sequence, the controller may have chosen to use this time for a runway crossing for an arrival for example.
 Therefore, when interpreting both the effects of factors affecting spacing and assessment of capacity gain, this should be considered as a source of error.